Improving the accuracy of estimators for the two-point correlation function

 As an illustrative example we compare these estimates in Fig.\,\ref{fig:cluster_xi} using an insufficient number of points.
-Not unexpected we observe that a standard \citet{landy:bias}-estimator with only $10^4$ random points shows deviations from the exact result.
-But with $10^5$ random points the LS-estimator starts to follow the exact result.
-Visually one can see that the estimator using the low discrepancy sequences achieves a higher accuracy already with $N_{\text{2x3d}}=10^4=N_{\text{shell}}$ points.
+As expected, we observe that a standard \citet{landy:bias} estimator with only $10^4$ random points shows deviations from the exact result, but with $10^5$ random points the LS-estimator starts to follow the exact result.
+Visually, one can see that the estimator using the low-discrepancy sequences achieves a higher accuracy already with $N_{\text{2x3d}}=10^4=\Nsh$ points.

-Now we make this quantitative and investigate the absolute error $\Delta_\xi(r)=|\Xi(r)-\xi_{\text{LS}}(r)|$.
-In Fig.\,\ref{fig:accuracy_xi} we see that the error of the standard \citet{landy:bias}-estimator from Eq.\,(\ref{eq:xiLS}) scales as $1/\sqrt{\Nr}$.
-We compare this to the error of the new estimator Eq.\,(\ref{eq:newestimator}) with fixed $N_{\text{shell}}=10^5$.
-In Fig.\,\ref{fig:accuracy_xi} we see observe that the error scales as $1/N_{\text{2x3d}}$.
-Depending on the number of points used, the absolute error from the new estimator is smaller than the standard estimator by one up to three orders of magnitude.
-For $r\in[100,105]\hMpc$ we see that the error of $\widetilde\xi_{\text{LS}}$ shows a turnover towards a constant error for $N_{\text{2x3d}}>10^6$.
-This is an effect from $\DR_{\text{shell}}$.
-We would have to increase $N_{\text{shell}}$ to obtain a smaller error.
-We checked that an $N_{\text{shell}}=10^5$ is sufficient to obtain the required accuracy for the rest of the results as shown in Fig.\,\ref{fig:accuracy_xi}.
-For a reduced accuracy goal and a small $N_{\text{2x3d}}$ also a smaller $N_{\text{shell}}$ can be used, but we did not optimise this.